Police ID three bodies found inside barrels at New Hampshire state park nearly two decades later

 Associate Attorney General Jeffrey Strelzin announced at a press conference that all but one of the four Allenstown victims found inside two barrels in the woods of Bear Brook State Park nearly two decades ago have been identified.

-The victims were confirmed to be Marlyse Elizabeth Honeychurch, 24, and her two daughters Marie Elizabeth Vaughn, 6, and Sarah Lynn McWaters, who just a year old at the time of her death.
+The victims were confirmed to be Marlyse Elizabeth Honeychurch, 24, and her two daughters Marie Elizabeth Vaughn, 6, and Sarah Lynn McWaters, who was ust a year old at the time of her death.

 POSSIBLE ‘SERIAL MURDERER,’ RAPIST TARGETING SEX WORKERS IN DETROIT, POLICE CHIEF SAYS